The Coomalie Council was formed in 1991.

-The Council consists of 6 members, comprising 1 member representing the Batchelor Township Ward, 1 member representing the Adelaide River Township Ward and 1 member representing each of the other Wards.
+The Council consists of 6 members, comprising of 2 members representing the Batchelor Township Ward, 2 members representing the Adelaide River Ward and 2 members representing the Coomalie Rural Ward.

 The term of office of a member expires on the Saturday immediately after the next election day.

 A person is eligible for nomination as a member of the Council if he is enrolled as a voter, lives in the community government area and has lived there continuously for a period of at least 12 months immediately before his nomination.